Protocol73/Proxmox-Pretty-CLI-login/Readme.md

 ### Intro:

 What if you wanted more the the basic login banner Proxmox ships with?
-Colors and cool ASCII Block lettering?
-Sounds cool right?
+Colors and cool ASCII Block lettering, Sounds cool right?

 Lets start with some file locations and basics,